Pharmaceutical Affairs Act

 Article 82

-Any person who manufactures or imports counterfeit drugs or prohibited drugs shall be subject to punishment with imprisonment for a period of not more than ten (10) years and may in addition thereto, be imposed with a fine of not more than NT$100,000,000.
-The offender set forth in the preceding Paragraph shall be punished with life imprisonment or imprisonment of not less than ten (10) years and may in addition thereto, be imposed with a fine of not more than NT$200,000,000 in case the said offence results in personal death; or with imprisonment of not less than seven (7) years and may in addition thereto, be imposed with a fine of not more than NT$150,000,000 in case the offence results in serious adverse health consequences.
+The offender set forth in the preceding paragraph shall be punished with life imprisonment or imprisonment of not less than ten (10) years and may, in addition thereto, be imposed with a fine of not more than NT$200,000,000 in case the said offense results in personal death; or with imprisonment of not less than seven (7) years and may in addition thereto, be imposed with a fine of not more than NT$150,000,000 in case the offense results in serious adverse health consequences.

 Article 83

-Any person who knowingly sells, supplies, dispenses, transports, stores, brokers, transfers or displays with intent to sell counterfeit drugs or prohibited drugs shall be punished with imprisonment of not more than seven (7) years and may, in addition thereto, be imposed with a fine of not more than NT$50,000,000.
+Any person who knowingly sells, supplies, dispenses, transports, stores, brokers, transfers, or displays with intent to sell counterfeit drugs or prohibited drugs shall be punished with imprisonment of not more than seven (7) years and may, in addition thereto, be imposed with a fine of not more than NT$50,000,000.

 Article 84